jegfish/ram-dev-env/README.md

 Zip files can be easily decompressed on MacOS and MS Windows without installing additional software (and most Linux distributions), so they are generally a good format.
 You may want to set the compression to the highest level to get the minimum file size; on the command-line utility from Info-ZIP you can use the `-9` option to do this.

+Keep the uncompressed copy, at least for now, as you will need it for converting to other image formats.

 ### Converting to other image formats

 Formats: